TwilightLogic/learning-advancedCSS/Natours/starter/NOTE.md

 >
 > **direct child selector**
 > In CSS, the "direct child selector" is represented by the ">" symbol and is used to select only the direct child elements of a parent element.

+### 🔨 The "Tours" Section

+**What we will learn in this section?**

+- How to build an amazing, rotating card
+- How to use `perspective` in CSS
+- How to use `backface-visibility` property
+- Using background blend modes
+- How and when to use `box-decoration-break`